EU chief on the back foot as MEP’s challenge governing team

 BRUSSELS (AP) — Rarely, if ever, has the European Parliament shown such bite.

-The next European Union executive has yet to take office, and already it’s facing challenges from defiant European lawmakers, who have snubbed two proposed candidates to the governing team and are targeting two others.
+The next European Union executive has yet to take office, and already it’s facing challenges from defiant European lawmakers, who have snubbed two proposed candidates to the governing team and targeted two others.

 The new European Commission, which proposes EU laws and ensures they are implemented throughout the bloc, will be led by Germany’s former defense minister Ursula von der Leyen and is set to take office on Nov.
 1.